Sonali-at-work/Olist-Data-Modelling-And-Analytics-SQL/README.md

 <img src="Docs/Regional Sales Analysis.png" width="600" height="500">

 #### Insights:  Based on output screeenshot Sao Paulo and Rio De Janeiro contribute 50 % of total Revenue .
+#### Optimize marketing campaigns and logistics in Sao Paulo and Rio De Janeiro will hellp increase in revenue
+#### Moreover the one's that are behind could also be made more inclusive in revenue generation.

 ### 5. Product & Category Performance
 - Problem: Identify best-selling products and categories, and products with high returns or low reviews.